Fix & Flip Loan Example

 Use of Cross-Collateralization for Down Payments

-If the borrower already owns another real estate property, such as a primary residence, second home, or investment property, in an area that MMTC lends, there may be enough equity (at a proper loan-to-value percentage) in that property to use it as a the down payment for the new fix-and-flip property being purchased.
+If the borrower already owns another real estate property ‘free-and-clear’ (and not a primary residence,) within an area where MMTC lends, there may be enough equity (at a proper loan-to-value percentage) in that property to use it as a the down payment for the new fix-and-flip property being purchased.

 What’s the benefit?